-Note: Inspections take place annually in October/November by Aaron Rhoney and Kelley Junco.
+Note: Inspections take place annually in October/November by Stormwater Compliance Specialist and Environmental Specialist.
+Reports can be done in Cityworks using the Annual Inspection Form or hardcopy as follows:

 Reports are labeled for maintenance needs that are as follows:

-- High Priority: Maintenance to take place 1-6 months - Medium Priority: Maintenance to take place in 6-9 months - Low Priority: Maintenance to take place in 1 year - Print a blank inspection report from the last folder (ZZ_Inspection Forms) in U:\Stormwater\Construction-Post Construction BMPs-E&S-VSMP\Project - Facilities - City Owned according to the type of BMP you intend to inspect. - 2.
+- High Priority: Maintenance to take place 1-6 months - Medium Priority: Maintenance to take place in 6-9 months - Low Priority: Maintenance to take place in 1 year - Print a blank inspection report from the last folder (ZZ\Inspection Forms) in U:\Stormwater\Construction-Post Construction BMPs-E&S-VSMP\Project - Facilities - City Owned according to the type of BMP you intend to inspect. - 2.
 Print the previous inspection report (if applicable) found in the U:\ link provided above in the specific facility's folder.
 Use the previous inspection report to determine reoccurring issues in the facility upon the inspection. - 3.
-Check the Facility Tracking Excel sheet to determine the owner of your facility.

-- 4. Notify the Department lead (outlined below) of your planned inspections.
+Check the Facility Tracking Excel sheet to determine the owner of your facility. - 4.
+Notify the Department lead (outlined below) of your planned inspections.
 Invite the lead to join in the field, although it is not required to complete the inspection. - a.
-Parks and Recreation -Lee Foerster (540) 433-9168 Lee.Foerster@harrisonburgva.gov - b.
+Parks and Recreation Lee Foerster (540) 433-9168 Lee.
+Foerster@harrisonburgva.gov - b.
 Public Works -Gene Sly (540) 434-5928 Gene.Sly@harrisonburgva.gov - c.
 HEC-Scott Dillard (540) 801-0903 scott@hbgelec.com - d.
-City Schools Roy Kite (540) 810-5098 rkite@harrisonburg.k12.va.us - 5.
-Note the rainfall data information on the inspection report.
+City Schools Roy Kite (540) 810-5098 rkite@harrisonburg.k12.va.us

+- 5. Note the rainfall data information on the inspection report.
 Rainfall data can be gathered from weather.gov (this information will later be transferred to the electronic inspection form). - a.
 Type in Harrisonburg, VA into the search engine - b.
 Click 'Get more detailed information' under the weather graphic on the left. - c.
 On the far right of the site click on '3 Day History' to gather precipitation data. - d.
 Precipitation (in.) is on the far right of the table.
 Record the sum of the rainfall in the last 3 days.